jpoehls/joshua.poehls.me/content/post/2014/09/water-older-than-sun.md

 > Astronomers have discovered that much of the water on Earth&mdash;and the solar system&mdash;predates the Sun.

 This isn't really surprising, right?
 I mean, it lines right up with the Genesis creation.
-Still, thinking about things like this blow my mind.
+Still, thinking about things like this blows my mind.

 > <sup>1</sup> In the beginning God created the heaven and the earth.
 > <sup>2</sup> And the earth was without form, and void; and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters.